delabassee/odl2021-lab/step/serialization-filtering.md

 }
 ```

-When using the above filter, an `java.io.InvalidClassException` exception would be thrown if the serialization filter encounters `Runnable`:
+When using the above filter, a `java.io.InvalidClassException` exception would be thrown if the serialization filter encounters `Runnable`:

 ```
 Exception in thread "main" java.io.InvalidClassException: filter status: REJECTED ...
 ```
-### Setting Serialization Filters with JVM Arguments
+### Setting Serialization Filters using JVM Arguments

 Serialization filters can also be configured through the command line with the `jdk.serialFilter` JVM argument.
 Below is an example of filtering by the size of a byte stream: